ettysekhon/redux-demo/redux-simple/testing.md

   });
 ```

-full e2e tests using webdriver.io will also test calls to the API
+Create full e2e tests using webdriver.io which will also test calls to the API.

 3. Navigation  - we should our routes to ensure we are rendering correct components for our routes, we should also test any route onEnter/onLeave logic.
 See link for further information:
 [react-router tests](https://github.com/rackt/react-router/tree/master/modules/__tests__)